sisoe24/nukeserversocket/README.md

 - **Clear Output**: The script editor output window will clear the code after each execution.
 - **Server Timeout**: Set the Timeout when clicking the **Connect** button.
 The default value is `10` minutes.

-## 1.7.
+## 1.5.
 Known Issues

 - Changing workspace with an active open connection makes Nuke load a new plugin instance with the default UI state.
 So it would look as if the previous connection has been closed, whereas in reality is still open and listening.
 To force close all of the listening connections, you can:
   - Restart the Nuke instance.
   - Wait for the connection timeout.

+## 1.6.
+Compatibility

+Should work everywhere PySide2 and Python 3 work.

+## 1.7.
+Python2.7

+If you are using Python 2.7, you can still use the previous version of the plugin `<=0.6.2` from the [releases page](https://github.com/sisoe24/nukeserversocket/releases/tag/v0.6.2)

 ## 1.8.
-Compatibility

-Nuke version: 13, 14, 15

-While it should work the same on all platforms, I have tested the plugin only on:

-- Linux:
-  - CentOS 8
-- macOS:
-  - Mojave 10.14.06
-  - Catalina 10.15.07
-  - Monterey 12.6.3
-- Windows 10

-## 1.9.
 Contributing

 If you have any suggestions, bug reports, or questions, feel free to open an issue or a pull request.
 I am always open to new ideas and improvements.
 Occasionally, I pick something from the [Projects](https://github.com/users/sisoe24/projects/4) tab, so feel free to check it out.